 Interactive marketing is more persuasive, but it also offers more successful leads and conversions in businesses.

 Here is another sample of an interactive website from Nurture Digital, an interactive portfolio website for a digital product agency.

 5. AI-Based Automation

 More and more brands are using AI-powered technology for automation to support their marketing efforts.

 AI is behind voice search and Smart Assistants technology.
 It is the technology behind chatbots, currently revolutionizing the customer experience.

 AI technologies and automation aim to take some of the hard work out of selling so that marketers can concentrate on marketing campaigns and deliver a better consumer experience.

 Human marketers are still crucial and are even more critical than ever.
 The goal is not to human marketers out of their jobs but to focus on high-quality marketing tasks.

-However, the emergence of modern technologies like big data, predictive analytics, consumer targeting challenges digital marketers to step up and gain new expertise on these new tools.
+However, the emergence of modern technologies like big data, predictive analytics, and consumer targeting challenges digital marketers to step up and gain new expertise in these new tools.